 Long-distance truck drivers generally earn by-the-mile pay.
 Heavy rig operators can earn bonuses for time efficiency.
 Employers pay rental fees to drivers who also own their trucks.
 Drivers working for a single company commonly receive benefits such as medical, vision and dental coverage, life insurance, worker's compensation, vacation pay and retirement plans.

 Drivers of tractor-trailer trucks and those with a gross vehicle weight (GVW) of 26,000 pounds or more earn about $8,000 more per...

 If you are the owner of a trucking company, determining which rate to charge customers is a vital part of operating a...

 Commercial driver's license (CDL) truck drivers operate vehicles including tractor-trailers, hauling goods locally and across the country.
 The U.S. Bureau of Labor...

 Log trucks play a vital role in the lumber industry, transporting freshly cut timber to mills to be made into finished wood...

 Over the road truck drivers spend long hours carrying foods, consumer goods, technical merchandise and other products to businesses in other states....

 Teamsters Union Truck Driver Median Salary

-The International Brotherhood of Teamsters represents a wide range of industrial and other workers, but has long been ... compensation, the average...
+The International Brotherhood of Teamsters represents a wide range of industrial and other workers, but has long been associated with the trucking...